 O-Yuki: Why can't you tell me more?

-Minokichi: But you have no need to ask me that.
+Minokichi: You have no need to ask me that.

 O-Yuki: Oh?
 Why?